 It always comes back to the categories that canít he escaped.
 The categories still remain the mysteries of creativity, God or God-not, plus the human struggle for identity, for power, the perception of a coherent society ( which does exist) and the nature of laws, of hatred and passion, the manifestation of the emotions, the prevailing thoughts of the present and the image of the future and what aspect of the past is being tapped into.
 These are the seedlings for development.

 The writer cannot come up with everything himself.
 He has to work with the materials that have been developed.

 It is necessary to acknowledge that there is more to this planet than pleasure and the technology that increases pleasure.
 There is much more.
 That more usually depends on a spiritual center of some sort.
 You cannot have a dry plain of thought and creativity and expect some miracle out of that.
 I donít give too much credibility to churchmen.
 They appear to be characters that need a job.
 I canít bash religion.
 It is not a threat.
 It becomes a threat when it tries to gain power the way that it has.

 Thought must always he bold and creative and projecting out toward the future.
 It must grasp the way life is being lived today and grasp it with intelligence and not turn that grasping intelligence into a weapon of some sort.
 That is the sort of people you have to have today.
 There is every evidence that we could be weakened by our inability to grow as a people, And that growth has to be more than making our pleasure more sophisticated.
 It has to have more than that.

-No one can talk for the whole society; that is the conclusion that I have come to after a few years of looking at it.
+No one can speak for the whole society; that is the conclusion that I have come to after a few years of looking at it.
 Nonetheless, the American people have to be able to see the rest of the world, perceive different systems, peoples, and cultures.
 They have to be able to see the structure of relations that determine society and they have to develop their sensibilities.
-That is something you intuit at some point.
+That is something an independent mind intuitsg at some point.